-Artist: Liang Kai (Chinese, active first half of 13th century)
+Artist: Liang Kai (Chinese, active early 13th century)

-Liang Kai served as a painter-in-attendance at the Song painting academy in Hangzhou from about 1201 to 1204; he later relinquished that prestigious position to live and paint at a Chan (or Zen, in Japanese) Buddhist temple.
-Like his best known paintings, preserved mostly in Japanese collections, this small landscape conveys a spiritual intensity typical of Liang's works.
+Liang Kai served as a painter-in-attendance at the Song Imperial Painting Academy in Hangzhou from about 1201 to 1204; he relinquished that prestigious position to live and paint at a Chan (Zen in Japanese) Buddhist temple.
+Like his best-known paintings, preserved mostly in Japanese collections, this small landscape conveys a spiritual intensity.
 Under the great cliff, in the stillness of the landscape, a solitary figure meditates on the illusory world before him.